 Map of Coronado Island: Beaches and Popular Coronado Hotels

 Coronado isn’t big and is one of the easiest places in San Diego to go carless.
-However, I’ve created this map as it helps to see the location of the beaches relative to popular Coronado hotels.
+However, I’ve created this map to help you discover Coronado beaches relative to nearby hotels.

 Which Coronado beach is your favorite and what do you like to do there?